Examples

 Method

-1. We extract all hairpin and internal loops from a non-redundant set of RNA 3D structures from PDB/NDB and cluster them in geometrically similar families.
+We extract hairpin and internal loops from a representative set of x-ray RNA 3D structures at 3.5 Angstrom resolution or better from PDB/NDB and cluster them in geometrically similar motif groups.

 For more information please see: